 What your insurance pays for depends on the type of dental plan you have, and also what insurance company your dental plan is through.
 Our office staff will be happy to help you discuss your dental insurance coverage.

-We offer two payment plans.
-You can go through either CareCredit or Lending Club to get the financing you need to pay for your dental treatment.
+We do offer payment plans through CareCredit to get the financing you need to pay for your dental treatment.
 You may be just a short application process away from having your new smile.

 The last thing we want you to feel at Beckham Dental is pain.
 We go to great lengths with local anesthesia, dental sedation, and comfort options to make sure you are comfortable from start to finish.